dwhiffing/fury/content/nato/de/army/body.md

 The Fuchs is a Six-wheeled Armored Personnel Carrier (APC).
 The German *Heer* operated 1,040 of these vehicles in several variants.
-The basic vehicle was an amphibious and designed to carry a crew of 2 with 10 passengers.
+The basic vehicle was amphibious and designed to carry a crew of 2 with 10 passengers.
 Variants include:

--   550x Standard Fuchs 1;
+-   550x Standard Fuchs 1.

--   87x Non amphibious versions with larger payload;
+-   87x Non amphibious versions with larger payload.

--   265x fitted with various mission kits;
+-   265x fitted with various mission kits.

--   140x NBC reconnaissance vehicles;
+-   140x NBC reconnaissance vehicles.

 **Tank Destroyers**

 Three types of tank destroyers were used by the German Army.
 The idea was that these had the firepower of a tank but neither the maneuverability nor the protection.
-By 1994 they didn’t have the firepower either.
+By 1994 the firepower was also less impressive.

 -   607x
     [Kanonenjagdpanzer](http://www.tanks-encyclopedia.com/coldwar/West_Germany/Kanonenjagdpanzer-90.php),
-    with a 90mm gun;
+    with a 90mm gun.

 -   316x [Jaguar
     1](http://www.tanks-encyclopedia.com/coldwar/West_Germany/Raketenjagdpanzer-I.php),
-    a similar chassis with a HOT ATGM;
+    a similar chassis with a HOT ATGM.

 -   162x Jaguar 2, a Kanonenjagdpanzer with the gun replaced by a TOW2
     ATGM